Claude Code vs GitHub Copilot (2026)

 Pros

-- ✓Open-source on GitHub with transparent prompt patterns and MCP support — developers can audit, extend, and self-host components, which is procurement-friendly for security-conscious enterprises
+- ✓Open-source on GitHub with 133k stars, transparent prompt patterns, and MCP support for 100+ community tool servers: developers can audit, extend, and integrate Claude Code into any engineering workflow without vendor lock-in.

 Limitations